 So what’s the secret of Manchester Film School’s success?

-The recent Learning on Screen awards were an endorsement of this policy, as Film School graduate Matthew Swallow won the Student Production College Higher Education Award for his film ‘Mr Perfect’, and fellow student James Oliver was awarded a Special Commendation for his ‘Stars on Mars’.
+Last year’s Learning on Screen awards were an endorsement of this policy, as Film School graduate Matthew Swallow won the Student Production College Higher Education Award for his film ‘Mr Perfect’, and fellow student James Oliver was awarded a Special Commendation for his ‘Stars on Mars’.

 On the day ERA visited, professional cameraman Mike Parker (Alien 3, Mansfield Park, And Then There Were None, Spooks, etc.) was on set working with a crew of students filming their latest production.
 They had been at work since 11 that morning, and nobody was going home till 11 that night.